AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2019-12-29-multiple-modals-on-one-page-using-html-css-and-javascript.md

 ---
 title: Multiple Modals on One Page Using HTML, CSS, and JavaScript
 description: Learn how to create modal windows in HTML using just a bit of HTML, CSS, and JavaScript.
 We'll look at how you can open multiple modals on one page, either stacked on top of each other or side by side.
-keywords: ["multiple modals on one page", "how to create modal windows in html"]
+keywords: [multiple modals on one page, two modals on the same page, how to create modal windows in html]
 tags: [dev, frontend, html, css, javascript]
 isCanonical: true
-lastUpdated: 2020-03-21
+lastUpdated: 2020-04-02
 ---

 I recently tried my hand at creating modal windows from scratch, without any libraries or dependencies.
 As it turns out, doing so is *much* simpler than I thought it would be!